12 Best Photography Spots for Classical Sydney Skyline

 also very nice as well as wide-angle shots.

-McMahons Point on Google Map.
+McMahons Point on maps:

-Blues Point on Google Map.
+Blues Point on maps:

 Spot 6: Cremorne Wharf